n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Function/README.md

 ---
-permalink: /nodes/n8n-nodes-base.function
 description: Learn how to use the Function node in n8n
 ---

 # Function

 The Function node is used to add custom snippets to JavaScript code to transform data from the other nodes or if you want to implement some custom functionality that n8n doesn’t support yet.

 ::: tip 💡 Keep in mind
 Please note that the Function node is different from the [Function Item](../FunctionItem/README.md) node.
 Check out [this](../../../../reference/function-nodes.md) page to learn about the difference between the Function and Function Item nodes.